egXcoder/Study-Repository/solid/l/readme.md

 ---

 ## 🎯 Why LSP is Useful in Laravel Projects
+- ✅ Makes code reliable and not confusing
+- ✅ Prevents nasty runtime errors where you think a subclass “fits” but it doesn’t
 - ✅ Ensures services or channels can be **swapped without bugs**
-- ✅ Makes subclasses usage reliable so that swapping between them shouldnt cause bugs
-- ✅ Prevents nasty runtime errors where you think a subclass “fits” but it doesn’t
 - ✅ Makes **dependency injection safe**
 - ✅ Improves **testability** — you can mock or swap implementations freely